-- a) Each adjustments budget shall reflect realistic excess, however nominal, of current revenues over expensed. - b) The chief financial officer shall ensure that the adjustments budgets comply with the requirements of the National Treasury reflect the budget priorities determined by the executive mayor, are aligned with the IDP, and comply with all budget-related policies, and shall make recommendations to the executive mayor on the revision of the IDP and the budget-related policies where these are indicated.

-- i.
-Council may revise its annual budget by means of an adjustments budget at least once a year and at the most four times a year or a regulated. - ii.
+- a) Each adjustments budget shall reflect realistic excess, however nominal, of current revenues over expensed. - b) The chief financial officer shall ensure that the adjustments budgets comply with the requirements of the National Treasury reflect the budget priorities determined by the executive mayor, are aligned with the IDP, and comply with all budget-related policies, and shall make recommendations to the executive mayor on the revision of the IDP and the budget-related policies where these are indicated. - i.
+Council may revise its annual budget by means of an adjustments budget as informed by section 28 (2) of the MFMA .. - ii.
 The Accounting Officer shall promptly adjust its budget revenues and expenses if a material under-collection of revenues arises or is apparent. - iii.
-The Accounting Officer shall appropriate additional revenue, which have become available but only to revise or accelerate spending programmes already budgeted for or any areas of critical importance identified by Council in compliance with item 2 of Section 10. - iv.
-The Council shall in such adjustments budget, and within the prescribe framework, confirm, unforeseen and unavoidable expenses on the recommendation of the Executive Mayor. - v.
+The Accounting Officer shall appropriate additional revenue, which have become available but only to revise or accelerate spending programmes already budgeted for or any areas of critical importance identified by Council in compliance with item 2 of Section 10.

+- iv.
+The Council shall in such adjustments budget, and within the prescribe framework, authorize, unforeseen and unavoidable expenses on the recommendation of the Executive Mayor. - v.
 The Council should also authorize the spending of funds unspent at the end of the previous financial year, where such under-spending could not reasonably have been foreseen at the time the annual budget was approved by the Council. - vi.
-Only the Executive Mayor shall table an adjustments budget, Adjustments budget shall be done at least once a year and at most three times a year after the end of each quarter and be submitted to Council.
+Only the Executive Mayor shall table an adjustments budget.
+Adjustments budget shall be informed by section 28 (2) of the MFMA and be submitted to Council for approval.